pindab0ter/hansvl.nl/content/blog/2024-05-10-advanced-kovarex-enrichment-process/index.md

-The Kovarex enrichment process, however, turns 40 [uranium-235](https://wiki.factorio.com/Uranium-235) (from here on ‘happy rocks’) and 5 [uranium-238](https://wiki.factorio.com/Uranium-238) (from here on ‘sad rocks’) into 41 bright rocks and 2 sad rocks.
-It converts 3 sad rocks into 1 happy rock,
+The Kovarex enrichment process, however, turns 40 [uranium-235](https://wiki.factorio.com/Uranium-235) (from here on ‘happy rocks’) and 5 [uranium-238](https://wiki.factorio.com/Uranium-238) (from here on ‘sad rocks’) into 41 happy rocks and 2 sad rocks.
+It effectively converts 3 sad rocks into 1 happy rock.
+It is precisely because you have to take these ‘extra’ happy rocks out of the process while putting the rest back in that makes it interesting.

 {{< video
    src="twelve-beacon-kovarex-enrichment"